KMPgroup/coding/readme.md

 * `staging` - stable, testing server code
 * `dev` - development branch, all new features should be pulled here

-When yous want to change the code, always create a new, local, branch out of the `dev` branch.
+When you want to change the code, always create a new, local, branch out of the `dev` branch.
 The branch name should reference the issue/task it concerns.
 For example `123-refactor-authentication-logic` would point to #123 Refactor authentication logic.

 When you are done with your code, run the tests, and make sure they pass, check coverage and run `rails_best_practices`.
 Then and only then, create a pull request to the `dev` branch.